 The habitat attracts a carpet of bluebells, as the species grows best in older woodland environments.
 Therefore it is best visiting in spring during the bluebell season.

-For more information visit Preston Guild City - Boilton Wood Nature Reserve.
+For more information Visit Preston- Boilton Wood Nature Reserve.

-Fishwick Local Nature Reserve & Recreation Ground, Preston, PR2 5AN
+- Fishwick Local Nature Reserve and Recreation Ground, Preston, PR2 5AN